Board Members

 Director

-Joan retired in 2018 with over forty years of experience in health and human service provision and as a consultant to not-for-profit organisations.
-Joan is familiar and experienced in not-for-profit governance, policies and procedures, fund development, and program and service management.
+Joan retired in 2018 with over forty years of experience in health and human service provision and as a consultant to not-for-profit organizations.
+Joan is familiar with and experienced in not-for-profit governance, policies and procedures, fund development, and program and service management.

-Joan is looking forward to contributing her skills to Neighbour to Neighbour Centre as a Board Member to improved quality of life though preventative measures and strategies to alleviate the consequences of living with poverty in Hamilton.
+Joan is looking forward to contributing her skills to Neighbour 2 Neighbour Centre as a Board Member to improve quality of life through preventative measures and strategies to alleviate the consequences of living with poverty in Hamilton.

 Kristina Santone